cs1302uga/cs1302-ce02/README.md

 1. From your home directory (not `exercise2`), what is the single command to run the `Hello` program?

 **CHECKPOINT**

-1. Create a `cs1302.utility` package directory.
+1. Navigate to the `exercise2` folder and add a `cs1302.utility` package directory to your heirarchy.
    Add a class called `MyMethods` to this package.
 Add a single, static method to to this class which takes two `int` variables as parameters and returns the maximum of the two as an `int`.
 What is the exact first line of code in `MyMethods.java`?

 1. Assuming your present working directory is still `exercise2`, what is the command to compile `MyMethods.java` and place the byte code in the `bin` directory?